-- Feb 21 1916 WWI: Battle of Verdun " In France, a shot from a German Krupp 38-centimeter long-barreled gun-one of over 1,200 such weapons set to bombard French forces along a 20-kilometer front stretching across the Meuse River-strikes a cathedral in Verdun, France, beginning the Battle which would stretch on for 10 months and become the longest conflict of World War I. - Feb 21 1918 WWI: A Combined Allied forces of British troops and the Australian mounted cavalry capture the city of Jericho in Palestine after a three-day battle with Turkish troops. - Feb 21 1944 WW2: Hideki Tojo, prime minister of Japan, grabs even more power as he takes over as army chief of staff, a position that gives him direct control of the Japanese military.
+• Feb 21 1916 - WWI Era: Battle of Verdun Begins " At 7:12 a.m. in the morning a shot from a German Krupp 38-centimeter long-barreled gun-one of over 1,200 such weapons set to bombard French forces along a 20-kilometer front stretching across the Meuse River-strikes a cathedral in Verdun, France, beginning the Battle of Verdun, which would stretch on for 10 months and become the longest conflict of World War I.